Wu Jieping

 Wu Jieping (吴阶平 (吳階平, Wú Jiēpíng); 22 January 1917 – 2 March 2011) was a Chinese medical scientist and politician.
-Wu was the Chairman of Central Committee of Jiusan Society from 1992 to 2002, and a Vice-chairman of the National People's Congress Standing Committee between 1993 and 2003.
+Wu was the Chairman of Central Committee of Jiusan Society from 1992 to 2002, and a vice chairman of the National People's Congress Standing Committee between 1993 and 2003.
 Wu was a member of the Chinese Academy of Sciences and a fellow of the World Academy of Sciences.

 Biography

 Wu was born Wu Tairan in Wujin County, Jiangsu, on January 22, 1917, the second of four sons of Wu Jingyi (吴敬仪), a Chinese businessman.
-His elder brother Wu Ruiping (吴瑞萍) and younger brothers Wu Weiran (吴蔚然) and Wu Anran (吴安然) are also medical scientist.
+His elder brother Wu Ruiping (吴瑞萍) and younger brothers Wu Weiran (吴蔚然) and Wu Anran (吴安然) are also medical scientists.
 Wu was raised in Tianjin.
-He earned a Bachelor of Science degree from Yenching University in 1937 and a Doctor of Medicinae degree from Peking Union Medical College in 1942.
+He earned a Bachelor of Science degree from Yenching University in 1937 and a Doctor of Medicine degree from Peking Union Medical College in 1942.
 He studied urology under Xie Yuanfu (谢元甫).
 He was accepted to University of Chicago in 1947.

-After the founding of Communist State, he worked at Peking University Health Science Center.
+After the founding of the People's Republic of China, he worked at Peking University Health Science Center.
 In 1951, he and his medical teams participated in the Korean War.
-Wu joined the Communist Party of China in 1956.
+Wu joined the Chinese Communist Party in 1956.
 In 1980, he was elected a fellow of the Chinese Academy of Sciences.
 He served as vice-chairman of Central Committee of Jiusan Society in 1989, and three years later promoted to the chairman position.
-In 1993 he was promoted to become the vice-chairman of the Standing Committee of the National People's Congress, a position he held until 2003.
+In 1993 he was promoted to become the vice chairman of the Standing Committee of the National People's Congress, a position he held until 2003.
 On February 28, 2000, the Wu Jieping Medical Foundation was founded in Beijing.

 Wu died in Beijing on March 2, 2011.